FAQs

 -

-I serve Vancouver, North Vancouver and Burnaby for in-person visits.
-For areas beyond this I offer virtual support via Zoom or FaceTime.
-If you’re within Metro Vancouver but outside of my core area and physical presence is needed, a fee for travel can be arranged.
+I serve Vancouver, Burnaby, and North Vancouver for in-person visits.
+For areas beyond this I offer virtual support via Zoom, FaceTime or phone.
+If youβre within Metro Vancouver but outside of my core area and physical presence is needed, a fee for travel can be arranged.

 -